sonnxnew0612/MeloNX-Custom-Build/README.md

 ## FAQ
 - MeloNX is made for iOS 17+, on iOS 15 - 16 MeloNX can be installed but may have issues or not work at all.
-- MeloNX needs Xcode or a Paid Apple Developer Account, However there is an experimental Installation Guide.
+- MeloNX cannot be Sideloaded normally and requires the use of the following Installation Guide(s).
-- MeloNX needs JIT
+- MeloNX requires JIT
 - Recommended Device: iPhone 15 Pro or newer.
-- Low-End Recommended Device**: iPhone 13 Pro.
+- Low-End Recommended Device: iPhone 13 Pro.
-- Lowest Supported Device: iPhone XR

 ## How to install